 This Digital Customer Experience can make quantifiable differences in a company’s P&L as well.
-A recent survey found that on average, over 80% of consumers are willing to pay more for a better experience.
+Capgemini research found that on average, over 80% of consumers are willing to pay more for a better experience.
 The same study also found that 1 in 5 customers stopped purchasing after a poor experience.
 Businesses not employing an omnichannel marketing strategy are not only missing out on potential revenue, they are potentially turning away customers for life.

 With better and easier access to pricing information and quality reports than ever before, consumers today are exceedingly savvy.
 This means that competitive businesses must utilize all the tools at their disposal to make the customer experience a seamless thing of beauty.